-CNNs are generally trained via stochastic gradient descent which changes the network's weights in the direction that minimises the error on a dataset, according to your cost function.
+CNNs are generally trained via stochastic gradient descent which changes the network's weights in the direction that minimises the error on a dataset, according to a cost function.
 This is often paired with techniques such as momentum which allows each weight to be changed by a very different amount than other weights in the network.
 However, it has been observed that when using these techniques it is common for all weights in a layer to take approximately the same sized step, which is not the case between layers [3].
-Therefore, Singh et al. [3] proposed that you should have an adaptive learning parameter which controls the step size for all units in a layer and thus, reduces the number of learning parameters consuming memory during the training of a CNN.
-This technique even increased the network's accuracy compared to the other methods tested.
-This article suggests that the procedure for training weights on one layer should differ to that on other layers.
+Therefore, an adaptive learning parameter was proposed to control the step size for all units in a layer and thus, reducing the number of learning parameters.
+This technique even increased the network's accuracy compared to the other methods tested, suggesting that different layers can have different training requirements.